little-eyes/little-eyes.github.io/_posts/2013-10-07-Deploy-Hadoop-in-Hydra-Lab-Memo.md

 * `put`, to copy from local to HDFS, usage: ./bin/hadoop fs -put [args]

 * `get`, to copy from HDFS to local, usage: ./bin/hadoop fs -get [args]

+### SSH Permission Problem

+Some of the errors comes from the SSH access permission problem.
+Specifically, you may not be able to SSH directly from Hydra1 to any other Hydra machines, in other words, it requires your netid and password to do so.

+If this issue happens, you may need to create an `SSH public key` without encrpted phrases from any Hydra machine, say hydra1, and copy this public key to any other machine.
+Note that, your /home/netid directory is in networked file system, so this one time key copy resolve all the issues between any two machines inside the department's infrastructure.
+The following commands should help.

+	$ ssh-keygen -t rsa -C ""

+When it asks for the filename to save the key, you can either use the default one by clicking enter key or give a new name.
+I use the default name `/home/netid/.ssh/id_rsa` here.

+Next, you copy key to any other Hydra machine, say hydra7.eecs.utk.edu.
+Use the following commands.

+	$ ssh-copy-id -i /home/netid/.ssh/id_rsa.pub hydra7.eecs.utk.edu

+You may need to enter your password, but it should be the last time.
+After this, you should be restart your Hadoop cluster very smoothly.

 [1]: http://www.apache.org/dyn/closer.cgi/hadoop/common/
 [2]: http://hadoop.apache.org/docs/r0.18.3/hdfs_shell.html